 AdventHealth Wesley Chapel

 Florida Medical Clinic participates with most major carriers.
-Please consult your insurance carrier or contact one of our scheduling representatives in our office prior to your appointment to verify our participation status with your insurance plan.
+Please consult your insurance carrier prior to your appointment to verify our participation status with your insurance plan.
 This list is subject to change and is not all-inclusive.

 - Aetna Elect Choice HMO